vedant027/MERN-CRUD-Applications/README.md

-# 📚 ReactJS CRUD Applications
+# 📚 MERN CRUD Applications

 This repository contains multiple projects built using the **MERN stack** (ReactJS, ExpressJS, NodeJS, and MySQL instead of MongoDB).
 The primary focus of these projects is to demonstrate **CRUD operations** in various real-world scenarios. ✨